Sustainability at American colleges and universities: Universities with LEED certifications

-Sustainability Among Student Groups
+Sustainability among student groups

 Student Knowledge, Attitudes, and Behaviors

 Despite the millions spent each year on sustainability initiatives on college campuses, there is very little evidence that this work is going noticed by the students themselves, or that they are learning about the importance of practicing sustainable behaviors in their own lives.
 For example, at the University of Wisconsin-Eau Claire, Perrault and Clark found that about one-third of students surveyed did not know their campus had a Student Office of Sustainability, and nearly 80% did not know their own student fees were being used to pay for its $200,000 annual budget since its inception in 2011.
 When asked to define the term "sustainability," students also had a fairly uni-dimensional understanding of the concept - with the majority discussing the importance of simply maintaining the status-quo.
 While environmental factors were noted in about one-third of responses, the social and economic factors of the sustainability triad were largely not mentioned.

 If we want students to participate in more sustainable behaviors, not only do colleges need to make performing sustainable behaviors easier, but there also needs to be more effective communication to help students understand the importance of performing these behaviors.
 One simple way could be through the incorporation of more sustainability-related content within existing college courses.
 For example, having students develop a detailed campaign plan for a campus sustainability partner in a strategic communication planning course led to increased attitudinal shifts toward sustainability over the course of a semester.

 Stanford University, for example, has been described as “a living lab of sustainability.”
 Their efforts towards sustainability include plans to reach 100% renewable electricity by 2021 and make Stanford a zero-waste campus by 2030.